Arjun-Arora/CS248Project/README.md

 #Setup

-1a.
-Install requirements.txt using preferred package manager

-  or

-1b.
-Install Conda and use attached conda enviornment: cs248.yml
-    -conda env create -f cs248.yml
+1. Install Conda and use attached conda enviornment: cs248.yml -conda env create -f cs248.yml

 2. To run pretrained models go to CNN-renderer/CNN-Renderer.ipynb and run all cells from Setup to Train-CNN